The Vermont Statutes Online

 (a) Town and School District meeting.
 All governmental authority for the Town and the School District not vested by law in a particular Town or Town School District officer ultimately rests with Town voters who vote at Town meeting or by Australian ballot.
 In this tradition, the Hartford annual Town meeting will combine and consider Town and School District matters, and the warnings, meetings, and elections shall be combined.

 (b) School and Town Meeting Committee.
-To augment the statutory responsibilities for the annual Town and School District meetings that are specified to the Town and the School District and their respective officers, there shall be a School and Town Meeting Committee which shall organize, arrange, and provide for the comfort, presentation, publicity, program, refreshments, entertainment, and other nonstatutory aspects of the budget discussion/candidates night meeting (hereafter referred to as pretown meeting), and the combined Town/School District Meeting (hereafter referred to as the floor meeting).
+To augment the statutory responsibilities for the annual Town and School District meetings that are specified to the Town and the School District and their respective officers, there shall be a School and Town Meeting Committee that shall organize, arrange, and provide for the comfort, presentation, publicity, program, refreshments, entertainment, and other nonstatutory aspects of the Town meeting cycle, such as the Budget and Candidates Night meeting and the Town and School District Day meeting.
 The Town Clerk shall appoint one member for a two-year term.
 The Selectboard shall appoint one member for a two-year term and one member for a three-year term.
 The School Board shall appoint one member for a two-year term and one member for a three-year term.
 No School Board member, Selectboard member, or Town Clerk may serve on the School and Town Meeting Committee.
 Each appointing body or person shall have the power to remove any incumbent member of the School and Town Meeting Committee appointed by that body or person and shall have the power to appoint a replacement member to serve the unexpired term of any person who is removed or who resigns.

 (c) The method for identification and designation of eligible voters in the Town and School District shall be established by the Board of Civil Authority.